jwmiller5/Compliance/compliance/regulatory/offering-FedRAMP.md

 ### Use Microsoft Purview Compliance Manager to assess your risk

-[Microsoft Purview Compliance Manager](/microsoft-365/compliance/compliance-manager) is a feature in the [Microsoft 365 compliance center](/microsoft-365/compliance/microsoft-365-compliance-center) to help you understand your organization's compliance posture and take actions to help reduce risks.
+[Microsoft Purview Compliance Manager](/microsoft-365/compliance/compliance-manager) is a feature in the [Microsoft Purview compliance portal](/microsoft-365/compliance/microsoft-365-compliance-center) to help you understand your organization's compliance posture and take actions to help reduce risks.
 Compliance Manager offers a premium template for building an assessment for this regulation.
 Find the template in the **assessment templates** page in Compliance Manager.
 Learn how to [build assessments in Compliance Manager](/microsoft-365/compliance/compliance-manager-assessments).

 ### Resources